prakashpandey9/IdentifyProductCategory/README.md

 # IdentifyProductCategory
-Recognizing Retail Stores Items using Deep Learning
+Recognizing retail store images using Transfer Learning in keras.